-Recent highlights from our work include the publication of our approach to support human rights defenders, our participation in a pilot to create an international corporate human rights benchmark for business globally and our ongoing disclosure of cases received through our third party complaints mechanism, which is part of our long standing approach to transparency and accountability.
-Our work has been awarded with a leadership position in the KnowTheChain ranking in 2016, recognising our efforts to eradicate forced labour and human trafficking from our supply chains.
+Recent highlights from our work include the launch of our modern slavery outreach program, the publication of our approach to support human rights defenders, our participation in a pilot to create an international corporate human rights benchmark for business globally and our ongoing disclosure of cases received through our third-party complaints mechanism, which is part of our long-standing approach to transparency and accountability.
+Our work has been awarded with leadership positions in the Corporate Human Rights Benchmark and the Know the Chain ranking, recognizing our efforts to manage human rights across our operations, as well as eradicate forced labor and human trafficking from our supply chains.

-Given the scale and complexity of our value chain – with goods sourced from more than 55 countries globally and sold in over 100 markets – it is not practical to conduct human rights impact assessments continuously across all entities that are linked to our products or operations.
+Given the scale and complexity of our value chain – with goods sourced from more than 50 countries globally and sold in over 100 markets – it is not practical to conduct human rights impact assessments continuously across all entities that are linked to our products or operations.
 We have therefore developed a due diligence approach that targets those high-risk locations, processes or activities that require the closest attention and where we are able to apply influence to mitigate or remediate issues, where they occur.
 We also seek to extend our reach by cascading responsibilities to our partners, to capture and address potential and actual human rights issues upstream and downstream of our product creation.
-Finally, to complement these processes, we have put in place dedicated third party grievance channels to tackle complaints.
+Finally, to complement these processes, we have put in place dedicated third-party grievance channels to tackle complaints.

+In 2014, adidas established a third party complaints mechanism.
+As part of this mechanism, adidas committed, at the end of each year, to communicate, via its corporate website, how many third party complaints it has received related to labor or human rights violations and the status of those complaints (i.e. being investigated, successfully resolved, etc.).
 The files below provide an overview and analysis of the third party complaints received each year since 2014, and brief summaries of the individual cases.
-The majority of these complaints have been received from trade unions and from labour and human rights advocacy groups.
+The majority of these complaints have been received from trade unions and from labor and human rights advocacy groups.
 They are distinct from complaints received directly from workers through worker hotlines and other grievance channels operated in the countries where we source product.